Rami9284/csumb.499.MasterSchedueler.Administrative/README.md

 ## Overview
 ### Description
-California State University Capstone Project.
-Salinas Union High School District Sponsored blah blah blah blah need to update this
+California State University Capstone Project, Salinas Union High School District Sponsored.
+Micro service for the Master Scheduler App.
+The Master scheduler app is a tool implemented for the Administrative team.
+This app makes it easier for the admin team to generate the school schedule.

+This administrative micro services handels all of the insert, updates, and deletes request for the student, classes, teachers, and section objects.
+Micro service is deployed on Heroku.  https://master-scheduler-admin.herokuapp.com/

 ## Product Spec